mohit2708/study/oops.md

 ```

-* Here, the <strong>self</strong> is used as a reference variable, which refers to the current class object.
+* Here, the **self** is used as a reference variable, which refers to the current class object.
 It is always the first argument in the function definition.
 However, using self is optional in the function call.
-* The <strong>self-parameter</strong> refers to the current instance of the class and accesses the class variables.
+* The **self-parameter** refers to the current instance of the class and accesses the class variables.
 We can use anything instead of self, but it must be the first parameter of any function which belongs to the class